retry51776/notes/psychology/experience.md

 - Past can't change; Only reflect if you intended change yourself for future.
 > Change your path is easier than change what your desire.
+>
+> Just like poker, you can't change past; But readjust risk & reward model can improve future games.

 - Repetition training is most effective way to change. `Not talking about memory, just habits.`